-If you are managing by task, the analytic account to be selected is the one that corresponds to the project for the order.
-The sales carried out by the order can be allocated to the project so that profitability calculations can be made.
+If you're managing by task, the analytic account to be selected is the one that corresponds to the project for the order.
+The sale carried out by the order can be allocated to the project so that profitability calculations can be made.

 Once the information has been entered, you can enter data for the order lines.
-To do that, create a new order line as shown in the figure Entering a New Sales Order Line.
+To do that, create a new order line as shown in the figure Entering a new customer order line:

-First of all, select the product that is to be sold to the customer.
-OpenERP shows some useful information in the list of products to help you making a sales quotation:
+First of all select the product that is to be sold to the customer.
+OpenERP shows some useful information in the list of products to help you during your sale:

-Real Stock : physically present in your warehouses.
-This value depends on the Shop (sales point) selected in the order header.
-Different shops can be linked to different warehouses, giving different stock levels, or can use the same warehouse.
+Real stock : physically present in your warehouses.
+This value depends on the sale point selected in the order header.
+Different sale points can be linked to different warehouses, giving different stock levels, or can use the same warehouse.

-Virtual Stock : shows a salesperson the quantity that can be sold, taking into account both stock reserved for other orders and the number of products planned to arrive in the short term.
+Virtual stock : shows a salesperson the quantity that can be sold, taking into account both stock reserved for other orders and amounts that could arrive in the short term.

-Public Price : the basic sales price for the given product.
-It provides a basis for the salesperson to be able to judge whether to offer a discount to the customer, and how much the discount should be.
+List Price : the base sale price for the given product.
+It provides a base for the salesperson to be able to judge whether to offer a discount to the customer, and how much any discount should be.

 Cost Price : shows the cost price of the product.
-If the salesperson sells at less than this amount, the company incurs a loss.
+If the salesperson sells at less than this amount, then the company loses money.

-Once the product to be sold to the customer has been selected, OpenERP automatically completes all the other required fields: quantity, unit of measure, description, unit price, discount, procurement method, lead times and applicable taxes.
+When the product that's to be sold to the customer has been selected, OpenERP automatically completes all the other required fields: price, unit of measure, description, discount, lead times, applicable taxes, default packaging and the product description.
 All of this information comes from the product form.

-If a discounted price is taken from a price list, by default that figure is shown as the sales price to the customer.
-He will see a discount of 0% along with the unit price that is different from the list price.
-If you install the module product_visible_discount from extra-addons, you can configure whether you want to make the discount explicitly visible in an order form as a percentage difference from the list price, or just show a reduced unit price as in the default configuration.
+If a discounted price is taken from a price list then by default that figure is shown as the sale price to the customer.
+He'll see a discount of 0% along with unit price that is different from the list price.
+If you install the module product_visible_discount from addons-extra you can configure whether you want to make the discount explicitly visible on an order form as a percentage difference from the list price, or just show a reduced unit price as it does by default.

-When you enter a quotation, the selected product is presented in the language of the user so that he can see what he is selling.
+In the form, the selected product is presented in the language of the user so that he can see what he's selling.
 The description of the product sold can also be expressed in the customer's language.
-The translation to the customer's language is used on the quotation or order when it is printed.
+The translation to the customer's language is used on the quotation or order when it's printed.

-If a product is sold to a customer only once, you do not have to create a completely new product form just for that sale.
-You can manually complete all the information in the order without actually creating a product: description, price, quantity, lead time, taxes.
-In this case, OpenERP will not generate a delivery note because the a pure description is not a product, and so it is not in stock.
+If a product's only sold to a customer once, you don't have to enter data into a complete new product form just for that sale.
+You can manually complete all the information in the order without putting it into a product: description, price, quantity, lead time, taxes.
+In this case OpenERP won't generate a delivery note because the product isn't held in stock.

 When all of the products are entered, you can print the quotation and send it to the customer.
-To do this, click the Quotation / Order link in the Reports section to the right.
-OpenERP opens the quotation in PDF to enable to you to check it before printing.
+To do this, click on the report Quotation / Order in the REPORTS links to the right.
+OpenERP opens the quotation in PDF to enable to you to see it before printing.

-When the order is confirmed by the customer, you can confirm the quotation to turn in into a sales order.
-You can also just cancel the window without confirming the order to leave it in quotation state.
-To see all the current quotations, you can use the menu Sales ‣ Sales ‣ Sales Orders and click the Quotations filter button.
+You can then confirm the quotation to move it on to an order if the order is confirmed by the customer, or just cancel the window without confirming the order to leave it in quotation state.
+To find all of the current quotations, you can use the menu Sales Management ‣ Orders ‣ My Orders ‣ My Quotations.